-I know that many people will continue to work throughout August too but perhaps there are small ways to switch off:
+I know that many people will continue to work throughout August too (myself included this year) but perhaps there are small ways to switch off:

-- Read more – yes, I have a whole stack of books and magazines that I’ll be taking with me that I have not got round to reading.
+- Read more – I have a whole stack of books and magazines that I have not yet got round to reading.
 Perhaps there’s a book you’re longing to dip into – even just 20 minutes a day promotes wellbeing.

 - Go for walks – this is definitely doable every day and is a huge boost for wellbeing, fresh ideas, getting perspective and movement.

-Every Tuesday in September we’ll be running live lunchtime mindfulness sessions.
+Every Friday in October we’ll be running live lunchtime wellbeing sessions

 Have you had your daily dose of fun?
 It’s not just enjoyable, it’s also essential for your health and happiness, says science journalist Catherine Price.
 She proposes a new definition of fun — what she calls “true fun” — and shares easy, evidence-backed ways to weave playfulness, flow and connection into your everyday life.